mebobby2/azure_cnsa/README.md

 * Azure Functions Core Tools - lets you develop and test your functions on your local computer from the command prompt or terminal
 * .NET Core SDK verson 6

-Then from the root of the folder, e.g. /Users/bobbylei/Desktop/learn/The-Azure-Cloud-Native-Architecture-Mapbook/Chapter02/code/PacktOrchestrationDemo run the command 'func start'
+Then from the root of the folder, e.g. /Users/bobbylei/Desktop/learn/The-Azure-Cloud-Native-Architecture-Mapbook/Chapter02/code/PacktOrchestrationDemo run the command 'func start'.

+Azure Functions requires an Azure storage account in order to run.
+Some uses of this storage account include key management, timer trigger management, and Event Hubs checkpoints.
+The storage account must be a general-purpose one that supports blobs, queues, and tables.
+Hence, we need to ensure the property AzureWebJobsStorage is set in the file local.settings.json.

+For this, we make use of an emulator.
+Azurite is an emulator for local Azure Storage development.

+To install Azurite:
+1. docker pull mcr.microsoft.com/azure-storage/azurite
+2. docker run -p 10000:10000 -p 10001:10001 -p 10002:10002 mcr.microsoft.com/azure-storage/azurite

+Now, to use Azurite, just set the value of AzureWebJobsStorage to 'UseDevelopmentStorage=true'

 ## Notes
 * DIKW Pyramind